 Tackle some of your home improvement projects before you get settled into your new house.

 You’ve just bought your dream home.
 Now’s the time to add some personal touches to make it your own, like painting the interior walls and installing new flooring.
 Most people complete these home renovations right when they get a new home.
-In fact, 53% of homebuyers took on a home improvement project within three months of buying, according to the 2013 Profile of Buyers’ Home Feature Preference report, put out by the National Association of Realtors (NAR).
+In fact, 53% of homebuyers took on a home improvement project within three months of buying, according to the most recent Profile of Buyers’ Home Feature Preference report, put out by the National Association of Realtors (NAR).

 Why not get started before you move in?
 An empty house means your furniture won’t be in danger of spilled paint or other damage — plus you or your contractors can take advantage of an open space.
 And most importantly, you and your family can limit exposure to renovation dust and odors that can be hazardous to your health.